NKkrisz/Steam-Deck-Hardware/README.md

-# SD-Hardware-Mods
+# Steam-Deck-Hardware
-Information and guides about Steam Deck hardware and modifications.
+**Information and guides about Steam Deck hardware and modifications.**
+**This project isn't associated with Valve and modifying your device will / may void your warranty.**

 ## [How To Contribute To This Repository](Contributing.md)